The Return of Jesse James

-The Return of Jesse James is a 1950 American western film directed by Arthur Hilton and starring John Ireland, Ann Dvorak and Henry Hull.
+The Return of Jesse James is a 1950 American Western film directed by Arthur Hilton and starring John Ireland, Ann Dvorak and Henry Hull.
 It was produced and distributed by the independent Lippert Pictures.
-The film's art direction was by Frank Paul Sylos and Vin Taylor.
+The film's art direction was led by Frank Paul Sylos and Vin Taylor.

 Plot

-The James gang rides again with the addition of a dead ringer (John Ireland) for the dead Jesse James.
+The James gang rides again with the addition of a dead ringer for the dead Jesse James.